 If you are in this article, you have probably encountered a crypto scam project.
 Unfortunately, although the growth of cryptocurrencies and blockchain is exciting, it also brings many risks.
 This PlasBit research will examine how a crypto scam project can be identified.
 We are absolutely convinced that the best way to combat scam attempts is through user education, and we do our best to inform objectively and accurately.
 So, how to spot a scam crypto project?
-Crypto scam projects can be identified by analyzing common red flags in crypto, such as an anonymous team, promises of high returns on investment, pressure to invest "early", no clear use case, and unsustainable long-term economics.
+There are common red flags in crypto, such as an anonymous team, promises of high returns on investment, pressure to invest "early", no clear use case, and lack of engagement from the community.

 The typical red flags in crypto are: